Kohhau/FED_Assg1_KohHau_10266766J/README.md

    - On smaller screens, long comments may overflow if no responsive height is defined.
 2. **Tag Scrolling on Mobile**:
    - Horizontal scrolling for tags may feel unintuitive without visible scroll indicators.
+3. **Hatomugi video search issue**
+   - The hatomugi asmr video alone is unable to be searched.
+Unrelated to Japanese characters

 ---
 ### **Credits**